stephanie-saretsky/game-listing-app/README.md

 Locally:
 <br>
 - Open two terminals.
-In the first, run `npm run api`.
+In the first, run `npm start`.
 You will see a log that the db is initialized and the server is listening on port 3300.
-- In the second terminal, run npm start.
+- In the second terminal, run `npm start`.

 Docker:
 <br>